Diamondbacks vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Corbin Carroll will take the field against the Colorado Rockies and Elias Diaz on Monday at 4:10 PM ET in the first game of a four-game series at Chase Field.
+Zac Gallen and the Arizona Diamondbacks will take the field against the Colorado Rockies and projected starter Kyle Freeland on Tuesday at Chase Field.

-The favored Diamondbacks have -185 moneyline odds against the underdog Rockies, who are listed at +150.
-The total is 10 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).
+Oddsmakers list the Diamondbacks as -250 moneyline favorites, while giving the underdog Rockies +200 moneyline odds to win.
+The total is 8.5 runs for this game.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.